Wheel Joints can be used for making e.g. vehicles on wheels. Turn the node to set the rolling axis and enable the Motor Roll for automatic movement.

 Local Axis | Determines if the joint should be in the Attach A object’s local space instead of global space |

-Roll Motor Target Speed | Motor’s rolling maximum speed.
-Angular velocity target for which the motor accelerates to |
+Roll Motor Target Speed | The maximum rolling speed of the motor (aka. angular velocity target which the motor accelerates to) |

-Roll Motor Max Impulse | Motor’s rolling acceleration speed.
-The value determines the motor spinning strength |
+Roll Motor Max Impulse | The acceleration of the rolling motor.
+The value determines the motor's spinning strength |

-Turn Motor Target Speed | Motor’s turning maximum speed.
-Angular velocity target for which the motor accelerates to |
+Turn Motor Target Speed | The maximum turning speed of the motor (aka. angular velocity target which the motor accelerates to) |

-Turn Motor Max Impulse | Motor’s turning acceleration speed.
-The value determines the motor spinning strength |
+Turn Motor Max Impulse | The acceleration of the turning Motor.
+The value determines the motor's spinning strength |

 Turn Limit Lower / Upper | Minimum / maximum angle for the turning joint’s rotation |

-Spring Stiffness | Spring stiffness.
-Higher means less springy |
+Spring Stiffness | Determines how stiff the spring is.
+Higher means more stiffness |

 Spring Slowing | Determines how much the spring movement is dampened |